chewing/libchewing/README.md

 # libchewing - The intelligent phonetic input method library

-The Chewing (酷音) is an intelligent phonetic (Zhuyin/Bopomofo) input method, one of the most popular choices for Traditional Chinese users.
-Chewing was inspired by other proprietary intelligent Zhuyin input methods under Microsoft Windows, namely, Wang-Xin by Eten, Microsoft New Zhuyin, and Nature Zhuyin.

-The Chewing core team extended their work and actively maintains the project as full open source efforts.
+The Chewing (酷音) is an intelligent phonetic input method (Zhuyin/Bopomofo) and is one of the most popular choices for Traditional Chinese users.
+Chewing was inspired by other proprietary intelligent Zhuyin input methods on Microsoft Windows, namely Wang-Xin by Eten, Microsoft New Zhuyin, and Nature Zhuyin (aka Going).
+The Chewing developer maintains the project as a fully open-source effort, positioning it as a leading libre intelligent phonetic solution among major operating environments.

 + Website: <http://chewing.im/>
 + Issue tracker: <https://github.com/chewing/libchewing/issues>